Leonid and Friends: Tours

 Leonid and Friends currently tours with about 11 musicians, from Russia, Ukraine, Moldova, and Belarus.
 Prior to 2019, the band performed exclusively in Russia.
 In 2019, the band embarked on their first tour of the United States, the Fancy Colours Tour, and later followed with two more sold-out tours in 2019.
 On the occasion of their date in Arlington Heights in July 2019, the band was joined on stage by Chicago's original drummer Danny Seraphine.
 The 2020 tour was canceled due to the COVID-19 pandemic.
 Leonid and Friends toured the United States again in 2021, with the Feeling Stronger Every Day Tour, and once more in 2022.
 In late 2023, the group embarked on yet another tour of the United States.

 In 2024, the band performed their first cruise gig, On The Blue Cruise: The World's Greatest Classic Rock Music Cruise from Miami to Puerto Plata and Nassau, as part of a bill with other bands.
 The cruise took place on the Norwegian Pearl from April 5-10.

-As of May 2025, the band is touring the USA with a few dates in Canada.
-They have just released their tentative Fall 2025 schedule.
+In 2026, the band is currently on their Make Me Smile Tour across the US.